gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 about whether the differences are practically important or not.
 If the crime is proven beyond a reasonable doubt but it is a minor crime, then the sentence will be small.
 With the same level of evidence and a more serious crime, the sentence will be more dramatic.
+This latter step is more critical than the p-value as it directly relates to actions to be taken based on the research but unfortunately p-values and the related decisions get most of the attention.

 \indent There are some important aspects of the testing process to note that inform how we interpret statistical hypothesis test results.
 When someone is found